migtarx/blog/content/posts/onboarding/index.md

 ```
 It's been at least a year and a half since I last used Java, haha (I actually asked ChatGPT to generate an example code for me), but mainly because I believe it's the language that best showcases code blocks.

 The thing is, with **HUGO**, in a day, I've managed to learn how to use it more or less (setting up a theme, creating posts, and translations).
-And with the time I had left in the day, I set up a mini Express web server (MVP) to serve the static files after the **HUGO** build and configured the repository and GitHub workflows to deploy on my server.
+And with the time I had left in the day, I set up a mini Express web server (MVP[^1]) to serve the static files after the **HUGO** build and configured the repository and GitHub workflows to deploy on my server.

 >In other posts, I'll discuss my workflows (they're simple) and how I have my server set up with Proxmox.